moccalotto/kaos/_rulebook/main.md

 ## Advancement

-Characters advance by gaining and advancement points (AP) that can be used to »buy« advancements.
+Characters advance by gaining and spending advancement points (AP).
-APs are usually given at the end of sessions.
+The GM chooses when APs awards are handed out.
-As a rule of thumb, each character should be awarded 5 to 20 APs per hour of good roleplaying.
+Each player should be awarded around 5 to 20 APs per hour of good roleplaying.
-There various ways APs can be spent are described below:

 #### Increase skill scores
 You increase a skill score by 1 point.